bamlab/dev-standards/react-native/react/get-element-size-or-position-with-onLayout.mo.md

 }
 ```

-We do not know the size of LoadingBar component but we want to display a 33% progress in the LoadingBar.
+We do not know the size of `LoadingBar` component but we want to display a 33% progress in the `LoadingBar`.

-### create a onLayout function
+## Steps (~5 minutes)

-First add a function to your LoadingBar component to get its width, and pass it in the onLayout props of your LoadingBar Component, and store it in your component's state :
+First add a function to your `LoadingBar` component to get its width, and pass it in the `onLayout` props of your `LoadingBar` Component, and store it in your component's state :

 ```jsx
 import React from 'react';